 The benefits of fractional CMOs are no secret.
 In fact, according to a recent study, over half of all businesses with under $250 million in revenue will utilize a fractional CMO in the coming year.
 Not only do fractional CMOs bring diverse experience and creativity to the table, but they also cost 60-80% less than full-time employees.
 However, there's one question that many business owners have — how do I find the right fractional CMO for my company?
-Here are five tips:
+Here are some tips:

 When do you need a fractional CMO?

 A fractional CMO is a type of CMO (Chief Marketing Officer) who has a contract with the company to provide services.
 A fractional CMO may be called a "half-time" or "quarter-time" CMO, which means they work a reduced schedule at half or less than full-time hours per week.

 A fractional CMO can help you if:

 Determine which fractional CMO model is suitable for you.

 - The most common type is the CMO-as-a-service, where a company hires an outside firm to handle all its marketing needs.
 This option allows companies to focus on their core business while still getting expert guidance from a seasoned professional.
 It's also easier for companies with limited resources because they don't have to hire or train any new staff members.